What is Traditional Naturopathy?

 4. Treat The Whole Person

-Traditional Doctors of Naturopathy are aware that a person can have a physical or emotional illness.
+The Doctor of Traditional Naturopathy are aware that a person can have a physical or emotional illness.
 The chosen therapy is determined by what kind of problem the person is experiencing.
 You cannot be well or healthy if you have a psychological problem even if you appear perfectly fit.
-Traditional Doctors of Naturopathy use various counseling, stress management and biofeedback techniques for those experiencing emotional or behavioral problems.
+Doctors of Traditional Naturopathy use various counseling, stress management and biofeedback techniques for those experiencing emotional or behavioral problems.

 5. The Doctor Is A Teacher